chenllliang/Off-Target-MNMT/README.md

-#  On the Off-Target Problem of Zero-Shot Multilingual Neural Machine Translation 🗡
+#  On the Off-Target Problem of Zero-Shot Multilingual Neural Machine Translation  🎯

-This is a demo code, detailed version is coming soon.
+This is a minimized demo code, detailed version is coming soon.

 ---